JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw_mgr_onboarding.md

 ### Reference information

-Make note of the following reference links and items of information, which may be helpful in your role.
+The following reference links and items of information may be helpful in your role:

 - Useful page links
   - [Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html): The Technical Writing team's style guide for product documentation on <docs.gitlab.com>.